-We offer free hands-on workshops on teaching students to analyze and think critically about historical sources and events.
+We offer free interactive workshops on teaching students to analyze and think critically about historical sources.
 Learn tips for teaching your students how to examine primary documents, identify source perspective, cite textual evidence, and compare and contrast sources, while investigating the rich historical resources of the National Archives.

-These workshops can be scheduled at your site or at the National Archives at Philadelphia.
+These workshops can be scheduled in your school or at other locations.
 Workshops can be an overview or focus on specific stories.

-"Blasting through the Silence: the Allegheny Arsenal Explosion" deals with a shocking 1862 explosion in Pittsburgh, a little-known, but important, story of the death of over seventy Civil War workers, most of whom were women and children.
+"Blasting through the Silence: the Allegheny Arsenal Explosion" deals with a shocking 1862 explosion in Pittsburgh that killed over 70 Civil War workers, most of whom were women and children.

 Reconstruction: Early Civil Rights